-What is a Whole Exome Analysis?
+What is a Whole Exome Sequencing (WES) Analysis?

 Whole Exome Sequencing (WES), sequences the complete coding region of the genome.
 It is designed to examine all the coding regions and splice junctions of the genome.
 This method can be used to identify variations in the protein-coding region of any gene, rather than in only a select few genes.
 Because most known disease causing mutations occur in exons, whole exome sequencing can be used more effectively than whole genome sequencing.